A quarter of a century of Chartism, with key events in its history recorded year by year.

 Chartist convention held in Manchester (April).

-Northern Star newspaper relocates to London.
+Northern Star relocates to London.

 Chartist convention held in London (April).